allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 tags: [MVP, Minimum Viable Product, project management, product development, agile]
 ---
-Building a [Minimum Viable Product (MVP)](http://en.wikipedia.org/wiki/Minimum_viable_product) is a method of developing new products by gathering feedback from real users as soon as possible.
+Building a [Minimum Viable Product (MVP)](http://en.wikipedia.org/wiki/Minimum_viable_product) is a method of developing new products by validating hypotheses using feedback from real users as soon as possible.
 This is supposed to reduce risk and to ensure a good return on investment.
 It is most often used together with [Agile](http://en.wikipedia.org/wiki/Agile_software_development) development methodologies.
 But there’s no such thing as a free lunch and while it reduces some types of risk, MVP also introduces some risks of its own.